• Skip to primary navigation

 A sincronizada heating up in a cast iron skillet.

-Remove from the heat and cut into quarters.
+Step Four: Remove the sincronizadas from the heat and cut into quarters.
+Serve with guacamole, sour cream, or pico de gallo if desired.

 Sincronizadas cut into fours and topped with guacamole and salsa with cherry tomatoes laying next to the plate.